ANALYSIS-SoftBank’s China strategy wobbles as key bets disappoint

 HONG KONG/BEIJING, Dec 13 (Reuters) - For SoftBank Group Inc 9984.T, financial technology firm OneConnect's IPO should have been a vindication of an aggressive China investing strategy.

 Instead, embarrassed bankers had to slash the offering size and cut its price as investors baulked at a business model seen too reliant on majority owner Ping An Insurance 601318.SS.
-The IPO valued OneConnect at $3.7 billion , about half its worth last year when SoftBank's Vision Fund invested $100 million, and its stock was down slightly in its debut on Friday.
+The IPO valued OneConnect at $3.7 billion , about half its worth last year when SoftBank's Vision Fund invested $100 million, and its stock finished flat in its debut on Friday.

 OneConnect Financial Technology OCFT.N is just one of many China bets placed by the Japanese investment giant or its massive Vision fund which have run into trouble.
 That's added to global woes for SoftBank CEO Masayoshi Son, under fire for bad judgement and insufficient due diligence, exemplified by U.S. office-space startup WeWork's disastrous IPO attempt and subsequent bailout.